The convex hull of random points on the boundary of a simple polytope: Introduction and statement of results

 Therefore, with probability approximately $\frac{1}{e}$ the union of the simplices in \eqref{eq:simpl-cube} is not contained in the random polytope and the difference volume is greater than

 which is in accordance with Theorem \ref{th:Vol}.

 The paper is organized in the following way.
 The next section contains a tool from integral geometry and two asymptotic expansions.
 The proof of the asymptotic expansions is rather technical and shifted to the end of the paper, Appendix \ref{sec:useful-sub}, \ref{sec:main-asymp-exp1} and \ref{sec:main-asymp-exp2}.
 The third section is devoted to the proofs of Theorem \ref{th:EfN} and Theorem \ref{th:Vol}.
-There, first we evaluate two formulas for these quantities and combine them with the necessary asymptotic results.
-These results are proven in in Sections \ref{ssec:mainterm}--\ref{ssec:error2}, using computations for the moments of involved random simplices in Section \ref{ssec:rd-simpl}.
+There, first we evaluate two formulas for the quantities appearing in Theorems \ref{th:EfN} and \ref{th:Vol} and combine them with the necessary asymptotic results.
+These results are proven in in Sections \ref{ssec:mainterm}--\ref{ssec:error2}, using computations for the moments of the volume of involved random simplices in Section \ref{ssec:rd-simpl}.

 Throughout this paper $c_n, c_{\bm m, P, n, \dots}, \ldots$ are generic constants depending on $\bm m$, $P$, $n$, etc. whose precise values may differ from occurrence to occurrence.